datafold/data-diff/README.md

 ## Install drivers

-To connect to a database, we need to have its driver installed, in the form of a Python library.
+To connect to a database, you need to have its driver installed.
+Run one or more of the following commands correspnoding to the database you're using.

-While you may install them manually, we offer an easy way to install them along with data-diff<sup>*</sup>:

 - `pip3 install 'data-diff[mysql]'`